yoshuaNahar/pricecomparer/README.md

 Parts:
 - Get all data from AH (JsonPath, Gson)
 - Get all data from Jumbo (JSoup)
 - Create the layer that will turn AhProduct data into classes for Hibernate to persist

-- Create a Database and add a Hibernate model for it (Spring Boot JPA-Hibernate)
+- Create a Database and add a Hibernate model for it (Spring-ORM + Hibernate)
-- Create the Repository Layer (Spring Boot REST)
+- Create the Repository Layer (Spring WebMVC or Spring Boot web starter + REST)
 - Create the Front-end (Angular)

-Where am I:
-- Write code to get Ah data to classes ✓

-- Create database that suites Hibernate
-- Write code to get Ah data into my classes for Hibernate

-    The issue currently is that my Hibernate database is not good.
-    For example, my database can't deal with me adding a product that both Jumbo and AH sell (which is pretty much the whole idea of this app).

-- Write code for other parts
+    The issue currently is that I have no idea how I will sort products from AH and Jumbo.
+They have different category structures.

+    Taking the data and persisting it to db is not the problem.